Love all things web and internet? Creative and techy too? A career as a web designer may be right for you

 - Starting salaries vary and can range from £18,000 to £24,000.

-Salaries tend to be higher in London and the South East.
-Salary size will depend upon the size of the company and its location.
-A way to increase salary is to be the first to specialise in emerging technologies.
+Salaries tend to be higher in London and the South East, depending on the size of the company and its location.
+A way to increase your salary is to be the first to specialise in emerging technologies.

 Income figures are intended as a guide only.

-Working hours are generally 9am to 5pm but can involve extra hours in the evenings or on weekends to meet deadlines.
-Some jobs may involve being on-call to deal with unexpected problems that need solving at any time day or night.
+You'll generally work 9am to 5pm, Monday to Friday, but you might be required to work extra hours in the evenings or on weekends to meet deadlines.
+Some jobs may involve being on-call to deal with unexpected problems that need solving at any time, day or night.

 What to expect